Platypus

 Pregnant females spend time building a cozy nest, nursing and nurturing their young, and foraging for food.
 While platypuses are not considered hibernators, they may be inactive for extended periods of time.

 As air-breathing, aquatic mammals, platypuses can quickly drown after getting entangled in discarded litter, fishing line, and mesh netting.
-“Opera house” nets that people set to catch crayfish and yabbies can be death traps for platypuses, turtles, and water rats, as wildlife cannot escape.
-These underwater traps (roughly shaped like the Sydney Opera House, hence the name) are often set during summer months, when female platypuses may be pregnant, which exacerbates the impact on fragmented populations.
+“Opera house” nets that people set to catch crayfish and yabbies can inadvertently harm wildlife like platypuses, turtles, and water rats, that cannot escape.
+These underwater traps (roughly shaped like the Sydney Opera House, hence the name) are often set during summer months, when female platypuses may be pregnant, which exacerbates the impact on platypus populations.
+Even common items like rubber bands, plastic rings, or hair ties can cause harm when caught on the legs or neck of a swimming platypus.

-You’re a good egg.
 Males compete for breeding opportunities (hence the venomous spur), while females typically mate with a single male.
 Once she has settled on a male, aquatic courtship ensues, with the pair diving and swimming past each other, then grasping and rolling together.

 Safely sealed inside, she keeps her eggs between her rump and her tail to keep them warm, only leaving the burrow to defecate and wet her fur.
-Typically, her eggs are about 0.7 inches (1.7 centimeters) in a diameter and rounder than bird eggs.
+Typically, her eggs are about 0.7 inches (1.7 centimeters) in diameter and rounder than bird eggs.
 The shell is soft and pliant.

 After about 10 days, the hairless, bean-sized babies hatch and begin to suckle for the next 3 or 4 months.
 The mother does not have nipples, but rather special patches of skin on the abdomen that exude milk for her babies to slurp up.
-By the time they are weaned and leave the nest, the baby platypuses have fur and can swim on their own.
+By the time they are weaned and leave the nest, baby platypuses have fur and can swim on their own.

 AT THE ZOO